YinJC/uk-tex-faq/FAQ-texcad.md

----
-layout: page
-title: TeXCAD, a drawing package for LaTeX
+# TeXCAD, a drawing package for LaTeX
----

 TeXCAD is a program for the PC which enables the user to draw diagrams on screen using a mouse or arrow keys, with an on-screen menu of available